amar104/Process-portfolio-amar/README.md

 * It creates unusual stress and anxiety.

 ## Advantages of debugging
-* It gives us best splution of the errors
+* It gives us best solution of the errors
 * It makes program error free and easy